SignPath/website/docs/documentation/crypto-providers.md

 #### GPG File Signing {#gpg-file-signing}

-**Preparation**: Before running a GPG signing operation via `gpg --sign ...` the following steps are necessary.
+**Preparation**: Before running a GPG signing operation via `gpg --sign ...`, the following steps are necessary.

 1. [Generate a GPG key](#gpg-key-generation)
 1. Copy the generated public GPG key (`<Email>.public.pgp`) to the target system
-1. [Configure GPG](#configure-gnupg) (After the `SCD LEARN` command all keys which are available for the ApiToken are restored as shadowed private keys and therefore can be used by the corresponding GPG keys, see `UseSignPathCryptoki`&#8203;`GpgConfiguration` function in the Linux container samples)
+1. [Configure GPG](#configure-gnupg) (After the `SCD LEARN` command, all keys which are available for the ApiToken are restored as shadowed private keys and therefore can be used by the corresponding GPG keys, see `UseSignPathCryptoki`&#8203;`GpgConfiguration` function in the Linux container samples)
 1. Import the GPG key (see `ImportGpgKeys` function in the Linux container samples)

 The [Linux container samples](#linux-docker-samples) contain a full example to sign and verify a file with a detached signature (including the mentioned preparation steps) in `.\RunScenario.ps1 ... -Scenario GpgSignFile`.
 The used GPG key is referenced via its email address.

-During `gpg --sign`, SignPath is called to perform a hash based signing operation with the project / signing policy referenced in the shadowed private key.
-Note that OrganizationId and the ApiToken still need to be passed to the SignPath Crypto Provider to authenticate the request.
+During `gpg --sign`, SignPath is called to perform a hash based signing operation with the _Project_ / _Signing Policy_ referenced in the shadowed private key.
+Note that the _OrganizationId_ and the _ApiToken_ still need to be passed to the SignPath Crypto Provider to authenticate the request.

 ### RPM Signing (Linux)